gravitationalwavedc/gwlab_viterbi_python/docs/usage/startjob.rst

 Using input classes
 -------------------

-We have provided some helpful classes :mod:`gwlab_viterbi_python.utils.inputs` with the required inputs to start a job, prefilled with default values:
+Viterbi jobs can be started using the :meth:`gwlab_viterbi_python.GWLabViterbi.start_viterbi_job` method.
+Each job requires a name, a description and a privacy setting.
+To submit a job with the default settings, we can run:

 ::

-    from gwlab_viterbi_python.utils import DataInput, DataParametersInput, SearchParametersInput
-    data_input = DataInput()
-    data_params_input = DataParametersInput()
-    search_params_input = SearchParametersInput()

-    job = gwc.start_viterbi_job(
+    job = gwl.start_viterbi_job(
         job_name="a_meaningful_name",
-        job_description="This job will usher in a new age of learning", private=True,
+        job_description="This job will usher in a new age of learning", private=True
-        data_input=data_input,
-        data_params=data_params_input,
-        search_params=search_params_input
     )

-This method returns a ViterbiJob instance containing information on your new job.
+This method returns a ViterbiJob instance containing information on our new job, along with helpful methods for :ref:`obtaining results files <results-files>`.

-Alternatively, you can override the default values in the input classes.
+In :mod:`.gwlab_viterbi_python.inputs`, we have provided some helpful classes with the required inputs to start a job.
+These classes are prefilled with default values for each input field.
+Alternatively, the default values can be overridden to tailor a Viterbi job for our needs.
 For example, we can set the frequency band start and width as follows:

 ::

+    from gwlab_viterbi_python import DataParametersInput

     data_parameters_input = DataParametersInput(
         start_frequency_band="200",
         freq_band="2"
+    )

+    job = gwl.start_viterbi_job(
+        job_name="a_meaningful_name",
+        job_description="This job will usher in a new age of learning", private=True,
+        data_params=data_parameters_input
     )